splaisan/NGS-RNAseq-training/README.md

 This repo presents two folders for

 * [scripts](scripts): code relative to the unix command-line manipulation of the reads (QC, mapping, post-processing, ...)
-* [Rscripts](Rscripts):  the R/bioconductor analysis of the gene counts obtained from the mapping of the reads (EdgeR, Deseq2, RobiNA, ...)
+* [R-scripts](R-scripts):  the R/bioconductor analysis of the gene counts obtained from the mapping of the reads (EdgeR, Deseq2, RobiNA, ...)

 <h4>Please send comments and feedback to <a href="mailto:bits@vib.be">bits@vib.be</a></h4>